wildfly/quickstart/ejb-security/README.md

 # ejb-security:  Using Java EE Declarative Security to Control Access

-Author: Sherif F. Makary
+Author: Sherif F. Makary, Stefan Guilhen
 Level: Intermediate
 Technologies: EJB, Security
-Summary: The `ejb-security` quickstart demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in ${product.name}.
+Summary: The `ejb-security` quickstart demonstrates the use of Java EE declarative security to control access to EJBs in ${product.name}.
 Target Product: ${product.name}
 Source: <${github.repo.url}>

 ## What is it?

-The `ejb-security` quickstart demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in ${product.name.full}.
+The `ejb-security` quickstart demonstrates the use of Java EE declarative security to control access to EJBs in ${product.name.full}.

 This quickstart takes the following steps to implement EJB security:

-1. Add `application-security-domain` mappings in the `ejb3` and `undertow` subsystems to enable Elytron security for the quickstart EJB and Web components.
+1. Add an `application-security-domain` mapping in the `ejb3` subsystem to enable Elytron security for the `SecuredEJB`.
 2. Add the `@SecurityDomain("other")` security annotation to the EJB declaration to tell the EJB container to apply authorization to this EJB.
 3. Add the `@RolesAllowed({ "guest" })` annotation to the EJB declaration to authorize access only to users with `guest` role access rights.
-4. Add the `@RolesAllowed({ "guest" })` annotation to the Servlet declaration to authorize access only to users with `guest` role access rights.
+4. Add the `@RolesAllowed({ "admin" })` annotation to the administrative method in the `SecuredEJB` to authorize access only to users with `admin` role access rights.
-5. Add a `<login-config>` security constraint to the `WEB-INF/web.xml` file to force the login prompt.
-6. Add an application user with `guest` role access rights to the EJB.
+5. Add an application user with `guest` role access rights to the EJB.
 This quickstart defines a user `quickstartUser` with password `quickstartPwd1!` in the `guest` role.
-The `guest` role matches the allowed user role defined in the `@RolesAllowed` annotation in the EJB.
+The `guest` role matches the allowed user role defined in the `@RolesAllowed` annotation in the EJB but it should not be granted access to the administrative method annotated with `RolesAllowed({"admin"})`.
-7. Add a second user that has no `guest` role access rights.

 ## System Requirements